So this week’s blog is another “topical” one and it’s all about Blue Badges.

-This is leading to an increase of people taking things into their own hands and confronting those they deem to be using bays inappropriately.
+This is leading to an increase of people taking things into their own hands.
+Many are confronting those they deem to be using bays inappropriately.

-However the issue arises here when people perceive that because of their appearance someone is not entitled to use a disabled parking bay, and challenges are being made to those with (for example) sensory impairments because they “do not look” disabled…
+However the issue arises here when people perceive that because of their appearance someone is not entitled to use a disabled parking bay.
+Those with (for example) sensory impairments are being challenged because they “do not look” disabled.

-Our local Access Groups often hear of issues with Blue Badge parking and have worked extensively with local Councils and Supermarkets to advocate for better patrolling of disabled parking bays.
+Our local Access Groups often hear of issues with Blue Badge parking.
+We have worked extensively with local Councils and Supermarkets to advocate for better patrolling of disabled parking bays.

-In recent years more work has been done to try and crack down on Blue Badge and disabled parking bay misuse but unless attitudes change the trend is set to continue.
+In recent years more work has been done to try and crack down on Blue Badge and disabled parking bay misuse.
+Sadly, unless attitudes change the trend is set to continue.

 In some cases, notices have been printed to place on people’s window screens explaining why and who the disabled parking bays are for, and that unless they have the appropriate Blue Badge, then they are not entitled to use these spaces.

 Below are some links to recent articles about Blue Badge misuse and the lengths being taken to combat it:

 Ipswich Borough and Suffolk County Council fines and confiscations:

 Tesco Scheme to stop disabled parking misuse.